Tell Beit Mirsim: History

+Middle Bronze Age

+Tell Beit Mirsim G-F (MB IIA; c.
+1820 BCE).

+Tell Beit Mirsim E (MB IIB).

+Tell Beit Mirsim D (MB IIC; c.
+1590-1550 BCE).

+Iron Age

+Kingdom of Judah

-The site has "a town plan characteristic of the Kingdom of Judah that is also known from other sites" including Beit Shemesh, Tell en-Nasbeh, Khirbet Qeiyafa and Beersheba.
+In the 10th century BCE (Iron IIA) onwards, the site has "a town plan characteristic of the Kingdom of Judah that is also known from other sites" including Beit Shemesh, Tell en-Nasbeh, Khirbet Qeiyafa and Beersheba.

 "A casemate wall was built at all of these sites and the city’s houses next to it incorporated the casemates as one of the dwelling’s rooms.
 This model is not known from any Canaanite, Philistine or Kingdom of Israel site."

 In the 9th and 8th centuries BCE, it was a town of c.
 700 people, according to archaeologist William G. Dever.

 Identification of the site

 Albright identified the ruin with the biblical city Dvir (Debir), or Kiryat Sefer by another name.
 He hoped to find an ancient archive there.
 This identification is not currently accepted by the archaeological community.
 Khirbet Rabud is seen as the more likely location.